srsuttiratana/Cheapo-eBay/Project-5/README.txt

 1. (4)->(5) and (5)->(6)
-2. The values for buy price are saved in the HTTP session.
-Therefore, the parameters for the item which include the buy price cannot be manipulated.
+2. The values for buy price are saved in the HTTP session, which is created when the user opens the item information page.
+The HTTP session gets brought from page to page (ex. from the item page to the credit card page to the confirmation page).
+Therefore, the parameters for the item which include the buy price cannot be manipulated by the user.
+The servlet retrieves the buy price from the HTTP session when it is needed.